respo-12/FitQuest/README.md

 # FitQuest
-Application that gameifys the health statistics from your phone
+Application that enhances the health and fitness journey experience using the health statistics from your phone